Skip to main content

 According to section 316(b) of the federal Clean Water Act and s.
 283.31(6), Wis.
 Stats, the department must determine whether the location, design, construction and capacity of cooling water intake structures reflect the best technology available for minimizing adverse environmental impact.

-Adaptive management (AM) is a phosphorus compliance option that allows point and nonpoint sources (e.g. agricultural producers, storm water utilities, developers) to work together to improve water quality in those waters not meeting phosphorus water quality standards.
+Adaptive management (AM) is a phosphorus compliance option that allows point and nonpoint sources (e.g., agricultural producers, stormwater utilities and developers) to work together to improve water quality in those waters not meeting phosphorus water quality standards.
 The AM page contains guidance for DNR staff and externals interested in exploring the adaptive management option.

 Additives

-Disinfection Requirements.
 Section NR 210.06(1), Wis.
 Adm.
-Code, specifies that disinfection is required of publicly and privately owned sewage treatment works from May 1 – September 30 to protect recreational uses or year−round if necessary to protect public drinking water supplies.
+Code, specifies that disinfection is required of publicly and privately owned sewage treatment works from May 1–Sept.
+30 to protect recreational uses or year−round if necessary to protect public drinking water supplies.
 The period during which disinfection is required may be adjusted where needed to protect human or animal health.
-Exceptions to the disinfection requirement can be made when the Department determines that it is not required to meet water quality standards, according to s.
+Exceptions to the disinfection requirement can be made when the DNR determines that it is not required to meet water quality standards, according to s.
 NR 210.06(3), Wis.
 Adm.
 Code.
-The Disinfection Requirements for Discharges to Surface Waters document provides guidance for Department staff use when determining whether disinfection is required and whether the disinfection period should be extended in a permit.
+The Disinfection Requirements for Discharges to Surface Waters document provides guidance for DNR staff use when determining whether disinfection is required and whether the disinfection period should be extended in a permit.

 To protect human health and welfare, revisions to Wisconsin’s Phosphorus Water Quality Standards for surface waters were adopted in 2010.
 In addition to setting water quality standards for phosphorus in surface waters, these rules also set procedures to implement these standards in WPDES permits.